sidgan/ETCI-2021-Competition-on-Flood-Detection/src/README.md

 * To further account for uncertainty and improve our predictions, we apply test-time augmentation using the [`ttach`](https://github.com/qubvel/ttach) library.

-In case you have any difficulties understanding the overall workflow feel free open an issue on GitHub and we will get back to you.
+In case you have any difficulties understanding the overall workflow feel free to open an issue on GitHub and we will get back to you.

 ## References